keronei/latino-posts/README.md

 2. Once complete, it will ask if to trust project, Go ahead and Trust its execution.
 3. No special keys/dependencies, let it sync, then connect a device and run.

-If you feel lucky, you can grab [debug apk]() and run in on your Android device directly(might not be up-to-date).
+If you feel lucky, you can grab [release_apk](files/latino-release.apk) and run in on your Android device directly (might not be up-to-date).

 If using some other editor, you can clone th project from your Terminal/Shell